By Krishna Pandey, Founder & Lead Counsellor (12+ yrs incl. MBBS & MD/MS)

 - Do not engage with any "leak", "answer key" or "guaranteed pass" offer.
 Doing so is a criminal offence under the Public Examinations (Prevention of Unfair Means) Act, 2024.
 Beyond the legal risk, every such offer in circulation today is a fraud.

 - Discuss your backup plan with your family.
-The cancellation introduces uncertainty into the 2026 admission timeline.
-Parallel pathways — Management Quota, NRI Quota, Paid Seat at deemed universities — remain on the table once a valid NEET score is in hand.
+With your 2026 score now in hand, parallel pathways — Management Quota, NRI Quota, Paid Seat at deemed universities — are live options for this cycle.
 Explore our deemed-university fee comparison and the NRI quota guide.

 - Do not switch counsellors mid-cycle based on panic.
 Anyone promising to "guarantee" a seat without a fresh NEET score is not credible.
 Stay with the partner who has been planning your cycle.

-If You Are a Parent — How to Handle the Next ~5 Weeks
+If You Are a Parent — How to Handle the Counselling Window

 - If your candidate's confidence is shaken, one short session with an experienced counsellor (we offer free 15-minute calls) often helps far more than long family discussions about hypotheticals.

-- Do not draw down on tuition fees or admission deposits on the basis of any pre-result "blocked seat" offer.
+- Do not draw down on tuition fees or admission deposits on the basis of any "blocked seat" offer made outside official counselling.
 Those offers are not legal under NMC rules.

 Impact on MCC Counselling and Admission Cycle

 MCC counselling timelines for AIQ Government, Central Institutes, and Deemed/Paid-Seat colleges — all run on top of the NTA NEET UG result calendar.
-With NEET result publication now expected in late June or early July 2026 (instead of mid-June as originally planned), the entire MCC counselling stack will shift accordingly:
+With the result declared on 16 July 2026, the counselling stack can now be scheduled.
+Round 1 registration is open 5–12 August 2026 on mcc.nic.in:

-- MCC AIQ Round 1: Typically opens 2–3 weeks after NEET result.
-Expected window now mid-to-late July 2026.
+- MCC AIQ Round 1: Historically opens 2–3 weeks after the NEET result.
+2026 registration dates are not announced yet — watch mcc.nic.in.

-- MCC Deemed/Central Round: Typically opens 4–6 weeks after the NEET result.
-Expected window now August 2026.
+- MCC Deemed/Central Round: Historically opens 4–6 weeks after the NEET result; dates to be notified by MCC.

-- State CET counselling (KEA Karnataka, MahaCET Maharashtra, etc.) will independently align their schedules with the new MCC calendar.
+- State CET counselling (KEA Karnataka, MahaCET Maharashtra, etc.) will publish schedules independently on their own portals now that the result is out.

 For a refresher on how AIQ and state quota work, read our AIQ vs State Quota counselling guide.
 If your projected score band makes deemed universities the right call, our deemed university fee comparison and NMC 2026 fee rules are the right next reads.